BitGnat/0x.bitnats/README.md

-# **⦻** bitnats **⦻**
+# **⦻** BITNATS

- the rarest digital artifacts
+*the rarest digital artifacts*

-## Basics
+## Bitnats Blocks & Bitnat ₿itcoins

-👉 0x.bitnats are [ordinal inscriptions](https://docs.ordinals.com/) on ₿itcoin
+👉 bitnats blocks are [ordinal inscriptions](https://docs.ordinals.com/) on ₿itcoin
-👉 0x.bitnats inscriptions are on-chain claims to Bitcoin block data
+👉 bitnats block inscriptions are on-chain claims to Bitcoin block data
-👉 0x.bitnats blocks become available to claim each time a ₿itcoin block is mined
+👉 bitnats blocks become available to claim each time a ₿itcoin block is mined
-👉 0x.bitnats traits are derived from the number of leading zeros of the block hash: 0x00000000...
+👉 bitnats block rarity traits are derived from the number of leading zeros of block hashes: 0x00000000...
-👉 0x.bitnats are directly correlated to Bitcoin's difficulty adjustment and the global hash power of the network
+👉 bitnats blocks are directly correlated to Bitcoin's difficulty adjustment and the global hash power of the network
+👉 bitnats blocks allow owners to mint a bitnat ₿itcoin for each leading zero of the claimed block hash

+🟠 bitnat ₿itcoins are [ordinal inscriptions](https://docs.ordinals.com/) on ₿itcoin
+🟠 bitnat ₿itcoins utilize ordinals *parent/child* relationships to maintain rarity traits to bitnats blocks
+🟠 bitnat ₿itcoins can only be minted from Forged bitnats blocks: plain text ➠ on-chain art
+🟠 bitnat ₿itcoins have specific rules for the size of the UTXO based on the hash depth

 ## Hash Depth Traits

-Bitcoin blocks are classified into traits based on their hash depth (number of leading zeros):
+Bitnats blocks are classified into traits based on their hash depth (number of leading zeros):
 - Range from `0x08` (8 leading zeros) to `0x24` (24 leading zeros)
 - Each trait represents a specific mining difficulty level
 - Higher trait values indicate more computational work required